What is permanent Makeup?

 How long does permanent makeup last?

-Permanent makeup is considered permanent because the pigment is implanted into the upper dermal layer of the skin, making it unable to wash off.
-However, unlike traditional body tattoos, PMU pigments are formulated with lighter, more natural metals and are placed more superficially in the skin.
+Permanent makeup is considered permanent because the pigment is implanted into the upper dermal layer of the skin making it unable to wash off.
+However, unlike traditional body tattoos, PMU pigments are formulated with lighter, more natural materials and are placed more superficially in the skin.
 Because of this, the color will gradually fade over time.
+It is designed to fade gradually allowing for adjustments over time as trends, skin, and preferences change.

-Most permanent makeup results last approximately 2–5 years, depending on several factors, including:
+Most permanent makeup results will last 1–5 years, depending on several factors, including:

-As the pigment softens and lightens, a color refresh is recommended to maintain your desired look.
+As the pigment softens and lightens, a color refresher is recommended to maintain your desired look.

 adult-beautiful-girl-blue-875862.jpg